Jul 3Saturday, July 4, 2026 · all daysJul 5 · today »

 HN Discussion:

-• Founders motivated by wealth rather than domain expertise cause startup failures
+• Founders motivated by wealth rather than domain expertise cause mismatched expectations and failure

-• Satirical parody reinforcing the article's critique of half-baked startups
+• Satirical parody reinforcing the article's critique of overpromising startups

-• The fundamental problem is disconnect between specialists who ignore other domains
+• The core problem is disconnect between roles, each expert oblivious to other domains

-• ~The story is timeless and could benefit from the salesperson's perspective
+• ~The story is timeless and relatable, though the salesperson's perspective deserves more exploration

 13.Valve open-source the Steam Machine e-ink screen so you can make your own(gamingonlinux.com)